JoeBaxendale/project-3b/project-3b-frontend/READMEBlackBox.md

 [here](project-3b-frontend/README.md#demoing-a-new-chart).

 Other options for the Gantt chart can be set as can be seen above.
 This shows how customisable this chart is.
-The different options can be viewed from the [Gantt chart library is project is using](https://github.com/ANovokmet/svelte-gantt).
+The different options can be viewed from the [Gantt chart library this project is using](https://github.com/ANovokmet/svelte-gantt).

 ### Add New Bar